 Write about the last good dream you remember having.
 If you can’t remember your last good dream, use mine: I could fly and my parents still loved each other.

 Write something that will fit on a hot sauce packet.
 Write as many hot sauce packets as you want; nothing’s stopping you today.

 Write a commercial for the “leading” toothpaste only two out of ten dentists recommend.

-Write an obituary for somebody who died at their suprise birthday because of the suprise.
+Write an obituary for somebody who died at their suprise birthday party because of the suprise.